-If children display inappropriate behaviour, they will move their name down the 'Steps to Outstanding' behaviour chart and incur sanctions aimed to improve their future behaviour (Figure 1).
+If children display inappropriate behaviour, they will move their name down the class behaviour ladder and incur sanctions aimed to improve their future behaviour.
 We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task.